goethan/Udacity_Projects/tentative/ml.md

 -----------------------------------------------------------

-> 4. What does it mean to tune the parameters of an algorithm, and what can happen if you don’t do this well?
+> Question 4.
+What does it mean to tune the parameters of an algorithm, and what can happen if you don’t do this well?
 How did you tune the parameters of your particular algorithm?
 (Some algorithms do not have parameters that you need to tune, if this is the case for the one you picked, identify and briefly explain how you would have done it for the model that